 In the Project Admin interface, select the Comments tab.

 You can identify patterns in comments simply by reading them.
-This will give you an idea, if you don’t already have one, of relevant phrases and words that crop up in question comments; comments it would be useful to tag and later report on or use to analyze survey results.
+This will give you an idea, if you don’t already have one, of relevant phrases and words that come up in question comments.
+You may find it useful to tag comments with similar words and phrases comments so that you can add them to a report or use them to analyze survey results.

 To view comments for an existing question, select a question (1) and display all the associated comments (2).

-There are two ways you can tag the phrase “ferris wheel” in multiple comments, i.e. identify all comments in this question containing the specific phrase.
+There are two ways you can tag the phrase “ferris wheel” in multiple comments (i.e. identify all comments that contain this specific phrase.)

 Method 1 – Using the Search function